lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/build_scm_hbp.rst

 Build your own single cell model using HBP data
 ###############################################

 This use case allows a user to configure the `BluePyOpt <http://bluepyopt.readthedocs.io/en/latest/>`_ to run an optimization choosing from HBP data for morphology, channel kinetics, features, and parameters.
-The current version, allows to select among self-consistent configuration files from previous optimizations.
+The current version allows to select among self-consistent configuration files from previous optimizations.

 |

 Selecting this use case, 3 Jupyter Notebooks are cloned in a private existing/new collab.
 The cloned Notebooks are:

-1. “BluePyOpt Browse All” – it allows users to:
+1 “BluePyOpt Browse All” – it allows users to:

   1.1 choose and visualize an existing morphology from HBP data (name and type of morphology are listed)